tiny8877/okta.github.io/_source/_posts/2019-04-16-spring-boot-tomcat.md

 {% img blog/spring-boot-tomcat/tomcat-manager.png alt:”Tomcat Manager" width:"800" %}{: .center-image }

 Scroll to the bottom to the **WAR file to deploy** section.
-Click **Browse…** and select the WAR file from before.
+Click **Browse...** and select the WAR file from before.
 Click **Deploy**.

 If you scroll up you should see something like `/demo-0.0.1-SNAPSHOT` listed in the **Applications** section.
 Click on this will take us to `http://localhost:8080/demo-0.0.1-SNAPSHOT` which is where Tomcat is serving our application from.
-You’ll see a Bad Request error.
+You'll see a Bad Request error.

 {% img blog/spring-boot-tomcat/bad-request.png alt:"Bad Request" width:"400" %}{: .center-image }